Scotland GP Returner Programme

 - You must have a Certification of Completion of GP Training by a competent authority (or equivalent)

-- You must not have been working in clinical General Practice for the preceding two years
+- You must not have been working in clinical General Practice for the preceding two years but must previously have worked in daytime NHS General Practice.

 - You must establish your eligibility to be included on the Scotland Performers’ List through contact with the Health Board Performers List Administrator.
 If this is conditional on satisfactory completion of the Returner Programme, then the Health Board Medical Director/ Performers’ List administrator must convey this opinion to the local NES Advisor.

-- You must have a commitment to be domiciled in and work in NHS General Practice in Scotland
+- You must have a commitment to be domiciled in and work in NHS General Practice in Scotland.

 What happens next?